Brianne Jenner: Ottawa Charge, 2023-2026

-Following the PWHPA and the rival Premier Hockey Federation consolidating into the new Professional Women's Hockey League in 2023, Jenner was one of three initial free agent signings made by PWHL Ottawa.
+In 2023, Jenner was one of three initial free agent signings made by Ottawa in the Professional Women's Hockey League (PWHL).
 She and fellow Team Canada members Emily Clark and Emerance Maschmeyer were the first players announced by any team in the league.
 On December 29, 2023, Jenner was named Ottawa's captain.
-Jenner scored her first PWHL goal on January 23, 2024, in a 3–1 win over Toronto.
+She scored her first PWHL goal on January 23, 2024, in a 3–1 win over Toronto.
+After a slow start to the season, Jenner found chemistry with linemates Daryl Watts and Kateřina Mrázová.
+She finished the inaugural PWHL season as Ottawa's leading scorer with 20 points (9 goals, 11 assists) in 24 games, ranking sixth overall in the league.
+She also led the team in power-play points (7) and power-play assists (5).
+Despite Jenner's production, Ottawa finished in fifth place and missed the playoffs.
+She was named to the PWHL Second All-Star Team for the 2023-24 season.